 Conclusions and Relevance

-Pain among US adults was high before the pandemic but surged dramatically since.
+Pain among US adults was high before and during the pandemic but has surged substantially since.
 In 2023, an unprecedented 60 million Americans had chronic pain and 21 million had high-impact chronic pain.

 Article activity feed